aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Home Solar Power Management/readme.md

   - Smart devices such as smartphones, tablets or any other smart appliance
   - OLED TV screens, and laptop computers

-more so, if is installed a home occupancy management system to monitor occupants habits:
+Aditional evergy savings can be achived, if installed with a "home occupancy management system" to monitor occupants habits:
 - to provide an optimized electicity usage schedule to each of the occupants
 - to detect empty an room/ compartment
 - to regulate light intensity during eveings and at night before going to bed.
 Syncronizing with the human biological clock cycles.